ray4ik/packageTrackViewer/README.md

 If you open file package.json it will be clear picture what packages are used.
 ![Dependencies](./src/assets/img/documentation/dependencies.png)

-During development of the current app 2 additional particalar packages were used:
+During development of the current app 2 additional particular packages were used:

 * ```moment``` - to display the date correctly
 * ```react-icons``` which provides a set of icons for the every row in the cards